SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 ##### stop event propatation

-You can stop the event propagation in an event handler by adding `anEvent consumed: true.`
+You can stop the event propagation in an event handler by adding `anEvent consume`

 ##### prevent event capture

-Sometime, you don't want your element to capture event.
+Sometimes, you don't want your element to capture certain events.
 There is an option to forbid mouse events for an element.
-You just send *#preventMouseEvent* to it.
+You just send `#preventMouseEvents` to it.
 `child2 := BlElement new size: 200 asPoint; position: 200 asPoint; border: (BlBorder paint: Color blue width: 2);preventMouseEvents.`

-You can also prevent element and its children to capture event, with *#preventMeAndChildrenMouseEvents* message, or apply it only to its children with *#preventChildrenMouseEvents*
+You can also prevent element and its children to capture event, with `#preventMeAndChildrenMouseEvents` message, or apply it only to its children with `#preventChildrenMouseEvents`

+For now, you can only prevent mouseEvents ,including dragStartEvent that needs a mouseDownEvent to be sent.
+However, if you start a drag, you can send `#preventMouseEvents` and still have events such has dragEvent and dragEndEvent, more about this case later.

 #### Event Handlers